ashleykleynhans/external-monitor/README.md

 ```

 This is sent as a POST request to the webhook URL with the severity appended (e.g., `https://your-webhook.com/alert/critical`).

+### Alert State Management and Deduplication

+The monitor implements intelligent alert deduplication to prevent alert fatigue:

+**State Tracking:**
+- The monitor maintains a persistent state file (`/tmp/url_monitor_state.json`) that tracks the current status of each URL
+- State persists across daemon restarts, ensuring consistent behavior

+**Alert Behavior:**
+- **First Failure**: When a URL transitions from OK to FAIL, a "firing" alert is sent immediately
+- **Continued Failure**: If a URL remains down, no additional alerts are sent (prevents spam)
+- **Recovery**: When a URL transitions from FAIL to OK, a "resolved" alert is sent automatically
+- **Subsequent Checks**: Once recovered, the URL must fail again to trigger a new "firing" alert

+**HTTP Redirect Handling:**
+- The monitor automatically follows HTTP redirects (301, 302, etc.)
+- The final status code after following redirects is evaluated
+- Only a final status of 200 is considered successful

+**State File Location:**
+- Default: `/tmp/url_monitor_state.json`
+- Contains URL status, severity level, and timestamp of first failure
+- Automatically created and managed by the monitor

+This ensures that:
+1. You're notified immediately when a service goes down
+2. You're not spammed with repeated alerts while it's down
+3. You're notified when the service recovers
+4. Alert history survives daemon restarts

 ## Testing